 Integration of Sustainability Risks & ESG Factors (SFDR Article 3)

-SFS and Sector Theta (as applicable), believe that the sustainability of company performance may impact the ability to create long-term value for investors.
-SFS and Sector Theta (as applicable), consider ESG integration to be an important instrument to improve the risk-return profile of the investments made by the Fund.
+SFS, in conjunction with the respective investment manager (as applicable), believe that the sustainability of company performance may impact the ability to create long-term value for investors.
+SFS, in conjunction with the respective investment manager (as applicable), consider ESG integration to be an important instrument to improve the risk-return profile of the investments made by the Funds.

-SFS and Sector Theta (as applicable), integrate the consideration of ESG risks and value creation opportunities into its investment process and structurally integrates Sustainability Risks and ESG factors into the investment decision-making process across all asset classes.
-SFS and Sector Theta (as applicable), focus on ESG factors that have the potential to substantially impact an organisation's ability to create and preserve economic, environmental and social value for it and its stakeholders.
+SFS, in conjunction with the respective investment manager (as applicable), integrate the consideration of ESG risks and value creation opportunities into its investment process and structurally integrates Sustainability Risks and ESG factors into the investment decision-making process across all asset classes.
+SFS, in conjunction with the respective investment manager (as applicable), focus on ESG factors that have the potential to substantially impact an organisation's ability to create and preserve economic, environmental and social value for it and its stakeholders.

-SFS and Sector Theta (as applicable), believe that it is up to the investment managers, analysts and others involved in the investment research and decision-making process to determine what weight these factors should be given in each individual case.
-SFS and Sector Theta (as applicable), also consider ESG issues during the investment process and in the monitoring of portfolio investments.
+SFS, in conjunction with the respective investment manager (as applicable), believe that it is up to the investment managers, analysts and others involved in the investment research and decision-making process to determine what weight these factors should be given in each individual case.
+SFS, in conjunction with the respective investment manager (as applicable), also consider ESG issues during the investment process and in the monitoring of portfolio investments.

-Further, SFS and Sector Theta (as applicable), engage with investee companies to make sure they are accountable and fulfil their obligations, including compliance with ESG principles, to shareholders and stakeholders.
+Further, SFS, in conjunction with the respective investment manager (as applicable), engage with investee companies to make sure they are accountable and fulfil their obligations, including compliance with ESG principles, to shareholders and stakeholders.

-Individually and in cooperation with others, SFS and Sector Theta (as applicable), promote the acceptance and implementation of ESG principles within the investment industry and contribute to enhancing the effectiveness of these implemented ESG principles.
+Individually and in cooperation with others, SFS, in conjunction with the respective investment manager (as applicable), promote the acceptance and implementation of ESG principles within the investment industry and contribute to enhancing the effectiveness of these implemented ESG principles.

-SFS and Sector Theta (as applicable), believe that their ESG related research will reduce their exposure to countries, industries, and securities with material negative ESG risks.
-In managing the Fund, SFS and Sector Theta (as applicable), may focus on investments in issuers that demonstrate adherence to environmental, social and good governance practices.
+SFS, in conjunction with the respective investment manager (as applicable), believe that their ESG related research will reduce their exposure to countries, industries, and securities with material negative ESG risks.
+In managing the Funds, SFS, in conjunction with the respective investment manager (as applicable), may focus on investments in issuers that demonstrate adherence to environmental, social and good governance practices.

-SFS and Sector Theta (as applicable), have carried out an assessment of the likely impacts of Sustainability Risks on the returns of the Fund and do not expect that it will materially impact the expected risk or return characteristics of the Fund.
+SFS, in conjunction with the respective investment manager (as applicable), have carried out an assessment of the likely impacts of Sustainability Risks on the returns of the relevant Fund and do not expect that it will materially impact the expected risk or return characteristics of the relevant Fund.